wp-plugins/advertising-manager/readme.txt

 == Upgrade Notice ==

-= 3.4.25 =
+= 3.4.26 =
-* Added experimental ad quality feature - url verification
-* Clean up the way notices work
+* Allowed default ad to be toggled from ad list again
+* Changed Ad.js URL to be from CDN

 == Change Log ==

+= 3.4.26 =
+* Allowed default ad to be toggled from ad list again
+* Changed Ad.js URL to be from CDN

 = 3.4.25 =
 * Added experimental ad quality feature - url verification